chaoss/grimoirelab-tutorial/sortinghat/basic.md

   git https://github.com/grimoirelab/GrimoireELK.git
 ```

 The magic is done by the `--author_uuid` option, which will ensure that only items with that `author_uuid` field are refreshed.
-In this case, we're refreshing them for unique identities `11cc034` and `0cac4ef`, whcih were changed in the SortingHat database in the process above.
+In this case, we're refreshing them for unique identities `11cc034` and `0cac4ef`, which were changed in the SortingHat database in the process above.
 Again, this should be done for all the repositories affected.

 Something similar can be done with the `--author_id`, but in this case for repo identities of the author.